 This is also a good time to make sure you’re posting regularly across your channels.
 If you’re in need of some inspiration, social media holidays are always a good place to start.

-Another way to up your social media game this spring is to create TikTok and Instagram Reels videos.
+Another way to up your social media game this spring is to create TikTok videos, YouTube Shorts, and Instagram Reels.
 More and more real estate agents are getting into these formats because they can help you reach a wider audience–plus, it’s an engaging way to share information.

-If you’re not ready to commit to creating a TikTok, start with Instagram Reels to test the waters.
-Try creating video tours of your recent listings, short informational videos about the home buying process, or even debunking real estate myths you’ve heard.
+If you’re not ready to commit to creating a TikTok account, start with Instagram Reels or YouTube Shorts to test the waters.
+Try creating video tours of your recent listings, short informational videos about the home-buying process, or even debunking real estate myths you’ve heard.

 3. Try a spring social media contest